Production Manager Services

 Polish Regulatory Expertise

-Production managers fluent in PISF and Polish Film Commission requirements, National Heritage Institute permitting for Kraków's Old Town and Wieliczka, and EU-compliant crew documentation.
+Production managers fluent in PISF and Polish Film Commission needs, National Heritage Institute permitting for Kraków's Old Town and Wieliczka, and EU-compliant crew records.

 Budget & Incentive Management

-Deep knowledge of the Poland Cash Rebate (up to 30% plus 5% regional uplift), ensuring your budget maximizes the incentive while meeting qualifying expenditure and Polish content requirements.
+Deep knowledge of the Poland Cash Rebate (up to 30% plus 5% regional uplift), making sure your budget maximizes the incentive while meeting qualifying expenditure and Polish content needs.

 Crew & Vendor Network

-Established relationships with Polish crew across Warsaw, Kraków, Wrocław, Gdańsk, and Łódź — skilled professionals trained through Poland's renowned film school tradition, at rates 30-40% below Western Europe.
+Set up relationships with Polish crew across Warsaw, Kraków, Wrocław, Gdańsk, and Łódź — skilled pros trained through Poland's renowned film school tradition, at rates 30-40% below Western Europe.

 Studio & Location Knowledge